Antinatalism: Abortion

-Procreation of nonhuman animals
+Procreation of non-human animals

-Some antinatalists recognize the procreation of animals as morally bad, and some view sterilization as morally good in their case.
+Some antinatalists view the breeding of animals as morally bad, and some view sterilization as morally good in their case.
 Karim Akerma defines antinatalism, that includes animals, as universal antinatalism and he assumes such a position himself:

-David Benatar emphasizes that his asymmetry applies to all sentient beings, and mentions that humans play a role in deciding how many animals there will be: humans breed other species of animals and are able to sterilize other species of animals.
+David Benatar emphasizes that his argumentation applies to all sentient beings and mentions that humans play a role in deciding how many animals there will be: humans breed other species of animals and are able to sterilize other species of animals.
+He says it would be better if all species of sentient beings became extinct.
+In particular, he is explicit in judging the breeding of animals as morally bad:

-Magnus Vinding argues that the lives of wild animals in their natural environment are generally very bad.
+Magnus Vinding argues that the lives of wild animals suffering in their natural environment are generally very bad.
 He draws attention to phenomena such as dying before adulthood, starvation, disease, parasitism, infanticide, predation and being eaten alive.
 He cites research on what animal life looks like in the wild.
 One of eight male lion cubs survives into adulthood.
 Others die as a result of starvation, disease and often fall victims to the teeth and claws of other lions.
 Attaining adulthood is much rarer for fish.
 Only one in a hundred male chinook salmon survives into adulthood.
 Vinding is of the opinion that if human lives and the survival of human children looked like this, current human values would disallow procreation; however, this is not possible when it comes to animals, who are guided by instinct.
 He takes the view that even if one does not agree that procreation is always morally bad, one should recognize procreation in wildlife as morally bad and something that ought to be prevented (at least in theory, not necessarily in practice).
 He maintains that non-intervention cannot be defended if we reject speciesism and that we should reject the unjustifiable dogma stating that what is happening in nature is what should be happening in nature.

+Similar arguments to that of Vinding are made by Ludwig Raal, who is in favor of a more practical approach.
+He argues for introducing non-violent population control through immunocontraception.
+This would sustain the ecosystem and human population, and allow people to perform helpful interventions in nature.

 Creation of artificial intelligence

 Thomas Metzinger, Sander Beckers, and Bartłomiej Chomański argue against trying to create artificial intelligence as this could significantly increase the amount of suffering in the universe.
+David Benatar also says that his argumentation for not bringing others into existence is applicable to all sentient beings, including conscious machines.